-Q: Where are the State Personnel Board Offices located?
+Q: Where are the State Personnel Board offices and courtroom located?

 A: The State Personnel Board is located at 1525 Sherman Street, 4th Floor, Denver, Colorado 80203.

 Q: Does my appeal have to be on a specific form?

 A: Yes.
 In accordance with Board Rule 8-5, the Consolidated Appeal/Dispute Form is required for all appeals.
 The Consolidated Appeal/Dispute Form is available on the Forms & Filing page and can also be obtained at the SPB offices at 1525 Sherman Street, 4th Floor.
 The Consolidated Appeal/Dispute Form has detailed instructions for completing and filing the form.

 Q: Do I need an attorney in order to file an appeal with the Board?

 A: No, you do not need an attorney to file an appeal with the Board.
 You may choose to self-represent.
 If you are representing yourself, please see the Representing Yourself page.
 Self-representation is difficult.
 You may retain legal counsel at any time during your appeals process.

 Q: Can I file my appeal or other documents by sending an email?

 Q: Can I file a grievance with the Board?

 A: No. The Board does not review grievances.
 The Board only reviews appeals of final grievance decisions issued by appointing authorities upon completion of the agency’s grievance process.
 Please contact your department's human resources office to inquire about its grievance procedures.
 A grievance must be filed on a department's own form or a grievance form supplied on this website.
 See the Grievance Procedure page.